-The new film “Paper Makers” explores the modern day story of the U.S. paper industry—an industry that’s worked in tandem with nature for many years.
-The film explores how the industry uses every part of the tree, leaving nothing wasted.
+Explore the modern day story of the U.S. paper industry—an industry that’s worked in tandem with nature for many years.
+Explore how the industry uses every part of the tree, leaving nothing wasted.
 How recycling, the familiar part of paper’s sustainability story, is just one way the industry cares for the planet.
 And, how the people who depend on forests for a living replant trees—in fact, nearly twice the volume of trees are replanted.
-Watch today, and read more below.

 Did you know?